ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 `ChatGPT <>`

 ChatGPT was very helpful when used to create simple code parts and debug some.
-On the other hand the ChatGPT was not helpful with complex code questions.
+On the other hand ChatGPT was not helpful with complex code questions.
 Therefore, we ended up finding it mostly useful for us to understand parts of the code and guide us on where to start on complex tasks.

 However, we also experienced some negatives when using ChatGPT.
 It could sometimes go in a spiral, in cases like this we would look at the slides and on the web for help.
 We also gave Gemini some use sometimes when ChatGPT was not helpful, we did however never use any of the provided code, so it never got to be a co-author.